amanewgirl/web/README.md

 The Latest Version
 ------------------
-This is version 1.
-Future version will be forked here on GitHub until future notice.
+This is version 1 of the Arcade Github pages.Future versions of the application will be forked here on https://github.com/amanewgirl/UNI/until future notice.

 Documentation
 -------------